 Is per-video pricing or a monthly retainer more cost-effective?

 For brands producing fewer than 8 videos per month, per-video pricing ($150-$500 per clip) can be more economical.
-But for brands needing 15 or more videos per month — which is the minimum for a serious organic social strategy — a monthly retainer is significantly more cost-effective.
+But for brands needing 15 or more videos per month — which is the minimum for a serious organic social strategy — hiring a dedicated editor is significantly more cost-effective.
 At $300 per video, 20 videos per month costs $6,000.
-The same volume through an EverestX retainer costs $2,200-$4,500/month.
-Retainers also produce better results because the editor develops deep brand knowledge, builds templated workflows, and can respond to trends without negotiating project scope for every clip.
+Through EverestX, the same or greater volume is just $1,700–$2,100/mo for a full-time editor (or $1,200–$1,400/mo for part-time, with rates within each band depending on experience and skills) — a fraction of per-video or freelancer cost.
+Hourly engagement also produces better results because the editor develops deep brand knowledge, builds templated workflows, and can respond to trends without negotiating project scope for every clip.
+No upfront, hiring, or platform fees.

 Why are agency video editing costs so much higher?

 Agency pricing for video editing includes layers that don't directly benefit your content: a creative director reviews every edit, an account manager handles communication, a project manager tracks timelines, and the agency takes a profit margin on top of the editor's actual cost.
 For a $200 video, you might pay $500-$800 through an agency.
-EverestX eliminates these layers — you work directly with a vetted editor who knows your brand, with EverestX providing managed accountability and quality assurance at a fraction of agency overhead.
+EverestX eliminates these layers — you work directly with a vetted editor at $10–$12/hr full-time or $14–$16/hr part-time (rates vary within each band by experience and skills), with EverestX providing managed accountability and quality assurance.
+A fraction of agency overhead, with no upfront, hiring, or platform fees.

 What's the ROI of hiring a dedicated video editor?